tov/ge211/README.md

 ## Setup

-If you are using GE211 in a course (such as EECS 211 at Northwestern), your instructor will give you a CMake project that includes files and configuration for GE211.
+If you are using GE211 in a course (such as CS 211 at Northwestern), your instructor will give you a CMake project that includes files and configuration for GE211.
 You shouldn't have to do anything to set it up.
 Otherwise, read on.